arangodb/docs/3.8/data-modeling-documents-document-methods.md

 members of the array separately and all results are returned in an array.
 If an error occurs with any of the documents, the operation stops immediately returning only an error object.

-**Changes in 3.0 from 2.8:**

-In the case of a revision mismatch *exists* now throws an error instead of simply returning *false*.
-This is to make it possible to tell the difference between a revision mismatch and a non-existing document.

-*exists* can now query multiple documents with one call.

 Lookup By Keys